bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 ## The BTS Buyer
-As someone with dollars who is looking to buy BTS I know that 1 BitUSD can be used to buy $1 worth of BTS plus what ever the current premium is.
+As someone with dollars who is looking to buy BTS, I know that 1 BitUSD can be used to buy $1 worth of BTS plus what ever the current premium is.
 I also know that this premium can never be negative because of the option to force-settle at the price feed.
-In this situation I can know with certainty that if I can convince someone with BitUSD to sell it to me for $1.00 that I can buy more BTS than if I simply buy BTS with my dollars directly.
+In this situation, I can know with certainty that if I can convince someone with BitUSD to sell it to me for $1.00 that I can buy more BTS than if I simply buy BTS with my dollars directly.
 The higher the premium the more incentive there is for me to buy BitUSD for $1.00.